Set up an appliance for physical servers

 C:\>CertUtil -HashFile C:\Users\administrator\Desktop\AzureMigrateInstaller.zip SHA256

-Verify the latest version of the appliance, and hash values:
+Verify the latest appliance version and hash value:

 Run the Azure Migrate installer script